Irish Republican Army (1919–1922): IRA campaign and organisation

 The IRA was also involved in the destruction of many stately homes in Munster.
 The Church of Ireland Gazette recorded numerous instances of Unionists and Loyalists being shot, burnt or forced from their homes during the early 1920s.
 In County Cork between 1920 and 1923 the IRA shot over 200 civilians of whom over 70 (or 36%) were Protestants: five times the percentage of Protestants in the civilian population.
 This was due to the historical inclination of Protestants towards loyalty to the United Kingdom.
 A convention of Irish Protestant Churches in Dublin in May 1922 signed a resolution placing "on record" that "hostility to Protestants by reason of their religion has been almost, if not wholly, unknown in the twenty-six counties in which Protestants are in the minority."

 Many historic buildings in Ireland were destroyed during the war, most famously the Custom House in Dublin, which was disastrously attacked on de Valera's insistence, to the horror of the more militarily experienced Collins.
 As he feared, the destruction proved a pyrrhic victory for the Republic, with so many IRA men killed or captured that the IRA in Dublin suffered a severe blow.

 This was also a period of social upheaval in Ireland, with frequent strikes as well as other manifestations of class conflict.
 In this regard, the IRA acted to a large degree as an agent of social control and stability, driven by the need to preserve cross-class unity in the national struggle, and on occasion being used to break strikes.

 Assessments of the effectiveness of the IRA's campaign vary.
 They were never in a position to engage in conventional warfare.
 The political, military and financial costs of remaining in Ireland were higher than the British government was prepared to pay and this in a sense forced them into negotiations with the Irish political leaders.
 According to historian Michael Hopkinson, the guerrilla warfare "was often courageous and effective".
-Historian David Fitzpatrick observes, "The guerrilla fighters...were vastly outnumbered by the forces of the Crown...
+It has been observed: "The guerrilla fighters ... were vastly outnumbered by the forces of the Crown ...
 The success of the Irish Volunteers in surviving so long is therefore noteworthy."